 Do we need a dispenser, or can we just use an Aunt Flow box?

-Will people take more products than what they need?
+Will people take more products than they need?

 There will be a large influx of usage during the first 3 months of offering free product.
 This is typical with any new “freebie” — When a company starts offering free soda, people will hoard the soda with a scarcity mentality.
 After 3 months, people understand that the products are always available and the usage will decrease.
-Only 16% of menstruators report relying solely on their workplace supply of menstrual products as their only supply.
+Only 16% of menstruators report relying solely on their workplace supply of menstrual products as their only supply (based on a survey of Aunt Flow Corp. customers, conducted in 2019).